The human factor in project management

 The first part of this paper explores some of the underlying key behavioral and relationship forces at work within our project teams.
 The key to understanding the behaviors of others is rooted in the understanding of oneself.
 The second part of this paper offers a few easy-to-implement strategies to utilize these tools in order to create highly functioning teams, guiding them through the team development process, and getting them to work together more effectively from the outset.

 “When dealing with people, remember you are not dealing with creatures of logic, but creatures of emotion.” – Dale Carnegie

-In our pursuit of project excellence, one question trumps all others; how do we lead, encourage, and inspire our teams to work together more effectively?
+In our pursuit of project excellence, one question trumps all others; how do we lead, influence, and inspire our teams to work together more effectively?
 It's been one of the most sought-after solutions in the project management community, and truthfully in the business community at-large.

 When I have the opportunity to work with project managers, one of the topics we invariably discuss is why some projects fail.
 The answers typically consist of reasons such as lack of resources, poor communication, unclear objectives, competing priorities, scope creep, and others.
-The one factor most often ignored is the easily the most important one – the human factor.
+The one factor most often ignored is easily the most important one – the human factor.

 A New Model for Understanding

 The premise of Human Needs Psychology is that every human being has the same six basic human needs, regardless of upbringing, experiences, education, etc. (Madanes, 2009, p.
 16, 21-25).
 These needs drive all our thoughts, beliefs, and behaviors either on a conscious or unconscious level.
 There are several key elements to understand when considering how human needs affect behavior.
 Each one of us prioritizes those needs based on our own experiences and beliefs; and, each of us has our own vehicles or strategies for how we meet those needs.